JuliaMath/Roots.jl/doc/roots.md

 ----

-For a classic example where basically the large second derivative is the issue, we have $f(x) = x^{1/3}$:
+For a classic example where a large second derivative is the issue, we have $f(x) = x^{1/3}$:

 ```
 f(x) = cbrt(x)
-x = fzero(f, 1, order=2)	# all of 2, 5, 8, and 16 fail or head off to Infinity
+x = fzero(f, 1, order=2)	# all of 2, 5, 8, and 16 fail or diverge towards infinity
 ```

 However, the default finds the root here, as a bracket is identified: